sumitgupta28/terraform/terraform-commands.md

 Here we can seee it reading the module insturctions and downloading the modules and copying them in **.terraform\modules** folder.

+#### terraform console

+The terraform console  command is useful for testing interpolations before using them in configurations.
+Terraform console will read configured state even if it is remote.

-- console       Try Terraform expressions at an interactive command prompt
+Try Terraform expressions at an interactive command prompt

 - force-unlock  Release a stuck lock on the current workspace
 - import        Associate existing infrastructure with a Terraform resource
 - refresh       Update the state to match remote systems